 How can I get my campers to receive school lunch?

-Do I need a food protection certificate if campers are transpoAdvanced to a DOE school from summer-feeding lunch?: No.
+Do I need a food protection certificate if campers are transported to a Department of Education school for lunch?

 Camper Supervision Questions

 What is the counselor to camp supervision ratio requirements?

 - Normal Activities:

 - 1 senior counselor to every 6 campers, for ages 1-5 years old

 - 1 senior counselor to every 9 campers, for ages 6-7 years old

 - 1 senior counselor to every 12 campers, for ages 8-15 years old